Yudas Sabaggalet: Early life and education

 Yudas was born in Madubak Ugai, a village in South Siberut, Mentawai Islands, as the youngest of three siblings of a farmer.
 He lost his father when he was five years old, and spent his childhood and early education on a local elementary school.
 He helped his family work on the field until the third year.
 He then attended a private school in Muara Siberut, where he graduated in 1977.

 Yudas moved to Padang and finished his junior and senior secondary education in 1985.
 After a year, while working in a Coca-Cola factory, he went to Universitas Bung Hatta, at West Sumatra, and got a bachelor's degree in 1994.
 He also went to Gadjah Mada University in 1995, but left for Bogor without finishing his education.
-After the 1997 Asian financial crisis, Yudas returned to West Sumatra in 1998, started politics and continued his masters degree at Andalas University until he graduated in 2005.
+After the 1997 Asian financial crisis, Yudas returned to West Sumatra in 1998, started politics and continued his master's degree at Andalas University until he graduated in 2005.
 He was a lecturer at Taman Siswa University's faculty of economy in Padang since 2001.
 He received a doctorate in development study from Andalas University in 2023.